Nationals vs. Dodgers Player Props Betting Odds

 Thomas Stats

-- Thomas has 10 doubles, a triple, eight home runs, 15 walks and 26 RBI (59 total hits).
-He has stolen four bases.
+- Thomas has 61 hits with 11 doubles, a triple, eight home runs, 16 walks and 26 RBI.
+He's also stolen four bases.

-- Thomas will look for his 15th straight game with a hit in this contest.
-During his last 10 outings he is hitting .310 with four doubles, three home runs, four walks and seven RBI.
+- Thomas has picked up at least one hit in 15 straight games.
+During his last 10 outings he is batting .326 with five doubles, two home runs, four walks and five RBI.

 Thomas Recent Games